ayv8er/san-fran-film-locations/README.md

 This component represents a single object from the locations filtered state variable.
 This is a draggable table row and houses the start of the drag feature.

+## Itinerary.js

+This component simply creates a table and iterates over the markers state variable to feed into the Destination component.

+## Destination.js

+This component represents a single object from the markers state variable.

 ## My Shortcomings

 I was not able to remove map markers after placing them on the map.
+In my local repo, the current method is buggy.

 The Google API also isn't able to render certain location objects despite checking for truthiness and/or ambiguous strings.
-A bonafide itinerary page which lists the destinations was initially rendered, but made the app aesthetically unpleasing.
-It can be added back easily, but I will recreate it so it doesn't look so unappealing.

 React Bootstrap wasn't utilized as much as I would have liked to as I focused more on functionality over design.

 ## My Takeaway